Every

 a preventive cardiologist, not a cardiac surgeon.

-fats and carbs to keep your heart healthy--just choose wisely.
-A
+avoid fats and carbs to keep your heart healthy--just choose wisely.

-diet high in omega-3-rich canola and olive oils can actually protect
+A diet high in omega-3-rich canola and olive oils can actually

-your heart.
-High-fiber carbs in whole grains, fruits, and veggies
+protect your heart.
+High-fiber carbs in whole grains, fruits,

 Use the meds known to save lives: Many people with high cholesterol